+Apply and analyse
-- 1 Explain some of the ways in which religious beliefs in 7 List the physical or mental qualities or skills that you think would have made a slave an ideal person for each of the following:

-- a the pharaoh's household

-- b working in the desert mines

-- c working in a local temple.
+in 7 List the physical or mental qualities or skills that you think would have made a slave an ideal person for each of the following: a the pharaoh's household b working in the desert mines c working in a local temple.

+Эy Evaluate and create

 8 The powerful roles in ancient Egyptian society were those of people who were wealthy, had political power or had religious authority.
 Discuss as a class to what extent this represents the situation in Australia today.

+ty

-8B rich task
+10B rich task